selma-Bentaiba/selma-Bentaiba.github.io/_blogs/Transformers_laid_out.markdown

 ## How to use this blog

-First I will give you a quick overview of how the transformer works and why it was developed in the first place.
+I will first give you a quick overview of how the transformer works and why it was developed in the first place.

 Once we have a baseline context setup, We will dive into the code itself.